Farmijo/marsRover-cqrs/README.md

 ### Functional requirements
 ```
 Given:
- - a two dimensional map of Mars
+ - a two dimensional field of Mars
  - the initial starting point and direction of the Rover

 When: